 Japanese maples thrive in zone 3 once established.
 Here is a list of suitable trees for these very cold climates:

 If you’re looking for a small tree, you can’t miss Beni Komanchi.
-The name means ‘beautiful red-haired little girl,’ and the six-foot (2 m.) tree sports pretty red leaves from spring until fall.
+The name means ‘beautiful red-haired little girl,’ and the 6 foot (2 m.) tree sports pretty red leaves from spring until fall.

 Johin has thick, red leaves with a hint of green in the summer.
-It grows 10 to 15 feet (3 to 4.5 m.) tall.
+It grows 10 to 15 feet (3-5 m.) tall.

-Katsura is a beautiful, 15-foot (4.5 m.) tree with pale green leaves that turn bright orange in the fall.
+Katsura is a beautiful, 15 foot (5 m.) tree with pale green leaves that turn bright orange in the fall.

 Known for its brilliant crimson fall color, Osakazuki can reach a height of 20 feet (6 m.).

 Inaba Shidare has lacy, red leaves that are so dark that they almost look black.
-It grows quickly to reach its maximum height of five feet (1.5 m.).
+It grows quickly to reach its maximum height of 5 feet (1.5 m.).